ElectronSutra/venture/pages/character-creation/twenty-questions.md

 **Define** at least one Intimacy related to a family member.
 Also **consider** if you have a spouse and/or any children -- make a note of them in the Notes section of your character sheet.
+Perhaps they can be represented by a Merit in the game -- your spouse may be an ally, for example.

 ## Section IV: History